William758/CorpseBloomReborn/README.md

 Corpsebloom now grants a percentage of maximum health as reserve.

-Healing is stored into reserve and heals you over time.
+- Healing is stored into reserve and heals you over time.

 Prevent healing multipliers from affecting healing twice while using Corpsebloom.

-Rejuvenation Rack double healing can be re-enabled with config.
+- Rejuvenation Rack double healing can be re-enabled with config.

-Configure when healing goes into reserve.
-(HealBeforeReserve) and (HealWhenReserveFull)
+Configure when healing goes into reserve. (these are disabled by default)

+- HealBeforeReserve prioritizes healing into health before going into reserve.

+- HealWhenReserveFull will cause any extra healing past full reserve to go back into health.

+Reserve usage is modified by different situations.

+- Reserve has a minimum and maximum usage rate.

+- Reserve is not used while under the effect of Malachite HealingDisabled.

-Reserve is used at a slower rate when fully healed.
+- Reserve is used at minimum rate when fully healed.

+- Aegis causes usage rate to approach maximum as barrier fraction approaches 0.

-Reserve usage rate being divided by stack count can be re-enabled with config.
+- Reserve usage rate being divided by stack count can be re-enabled with config.

 Current reserve is shown as a purple bar on the HealthBar of the HUD and AllyCards.